discord/fastglobal/README.md

 [![Hex.pm Version](http://img.shields.io/hexpm/v/fastglobal.svg?style=flat)](https://hex.pm/packages/fastglobal)

 The Erlang VM is great at many things, but quick access to large shared data is not one of them.
-Storing data in a single process results in contention, using an ETS table gets more expensive to read as the data gets larger and both require copying data to the calling process.
+Storing data in a single process results in overloading the process, using an ETS table gets more expensive to read as the data gets larger, and both require copying data to the calling process.
 If you have large infrequently changing data that needs to be accessed by thousands of process there is a better way.

 Erlang has an optimization called constant pools for functions that return static data, you can also compile modules at runtime.
 This method was originally popularized by [mochiglobal](https://github.com/mochi/mochiweb/blob/master/src/mochiglobal.erl).
 This